Cosmic Sands II: Challenges in Predicting and Measuring High-z Dust Temperatures: Forward Modeling Dust Temperature

 In Figure \ref{fig:Tmw_Tlw}, we compare the mass-weighted, luminosity-weighted, and peak dust temperatures.
 We find that luminosity-weighted temperatures are warmer than the mass-weighted, indicating that while the most luminous dust is the warm dust, most of the dust mass is colder, as expected.
 The ratio of T$_{\rm lum-weighted}$/T$_{\rm mass-weighted}$ ranges from $1.6-2.1$.
 The mass-weighted temperatures tend to increase with increasing dust mass.
 Also demonstrated in Figure \ref{fig:Tmw_Tlw} is the (lack of) correlation between the apparent temperature, T$_{\rm peak}$, and T$_{\rm lum-weighted}$ and T$_{\rm mass-weighted}$.
-For galaxies with less dust mass, the luminosity-weighted and peak temperatures agree relatively well.
-But the peak temperatures are much lower compared to T$_{\rm lum-weighted}$ for the more dust rich systems.
-This indicates that while the dust temperature distribution of a single galaxy can be represented by a single characteristic temperature, this temperature is 1) not unique to that temperature distribution and 2) not always equivalent to the other characteristic temperatures as each temperature is sensitive to a specific part of the entire dust temperature distribution.
+For galaxies with less dust mass, the luminosity-weighted and peak temperatures agree relatively well, with some scatter driven by the temperature distributions unique to each galaxy.
+But the peak temperatures are much lower compared to T$_{\rm lum-weighted}$ for the more dust rich systems, due to the complex interplay between local dust temperature and emissivity properties as will be discussed in the following section.
+Thus, while the dust temperature distribution of a single galaxy can be represented by a single characteristic temperature, this temperature is 1) not unique to that temperature distribution and 2) not always equivalent to the other characteristic temperatures as each temperature is sensitive to a specific part of the entire dust temperature distribution.